Spin-orbit torque control of spin waves in a ferromagnetic waveguide: Introduction

 The functioning of magnonic devices also requires efficient control and manipulation of propagating spin waves~\cite{Mahmoud2020}.
 In a spin-wave (magnon) transistor, the flow of spin waves from source to drain is modulated by spin waves injected from the gate~\cite{Chumak2014, Balinskiy2018}.
 A spin-wave multiplexer or demultiplexer operates by guiding spin waves into one arm of Y- or T-shaped structures with the aid of magnetic fields~\cite{Vogt2014, Sadovnikov2015, Davies2015}.
 The dipolar interaction between the two laterally adjacent spin-wave waveguides makes it possible to develop a reconfigurable nanoscale spin-wave directional coupler, which can function as a multiplexer, tunable power splitter, or frequency separator~\cite{Wang2018}.
 Since SOT can strongly affect the damping of spin waves~\cite{Hamadeh2014}, it could be useful for their control and modulation as well.

 In this work, we propose a spin-wave switch controlled by SOT created by a direct electric current flowing in a heavy-metal layer adjacent to a ferromagnetic waveguide.
 In such a device, two spin waves are excited at the center of the waveguide, which propagate in opposite directions and have similar decay lengths in the absence of SOT.
-In contrast, when sufficient SOT is created by an electric current injected into the heavy-metal layer near the waveguide center, the propagation length of one of these waves strongly increases, whereas the other wave experiences a fast decay.
+In contrast, when sufficient non-uniform SOT is created by an electric current injected into the heavy-metal layer near the waveguide center, the propagation length of one of these waves strongly increases, whereas the other wave experiences a fast decay.
 We validate our proposal by micromagnetic simulations performed for the $\mathrm{W}$/$\mathrm{CoFeB}$/$\mathrm{MgO}$ heterostructure, where spin waves are generated electrically by an oscillating VCMA associated with the $\mathrm{CoFeB}|\mathrm{MgO}$ interface (Fig.~\ref{fig:structure}).
-It is shown that the critical current density providing complete compensation of linear magnetic damping for one of the generated spin waves amounts to $2 \times 10^{10}$~A~m$^{-2}$ only.
-At this density, the current-induced SOT reduces the decay length of the spin wave propagating in the other half of the waveguide from 2.5~$\mu$m to 1.2~$\mu$m.
+In particular, it is shown that, at zero absolute temperature, the critical current density providing complete compensation of magnetic damping for one of the generated spin waves amounts to $2 \times 10^{10}$~A~m$^{-2}$ only.
+At this density, the current-induced SOT reduces the decay length of the spin wave propagating in the other half of the waveguide from 2.5 to 1.2~$\mu$m.
+Moreover, the temporary spin-wave amplification by SOT could take place even at room temperature, but it requires the current density exceeding $19 \times 10^{10}$~A~m$^{-2}$.